What Is A Home Equity Loan In Canada?

 Home equity loans in Canada are typically limited to 80% of your home’s valuation, less any mortgage balance you owe to the lender.

 For example, if the market value of your home is $400,000 and you still owe $200,000 on your current mortgage balance.

 $320,000 – $200,000 = $120,000

-Building home equity is a great way to increase your financial security and wealth.
+The equity in your home can increase in two ways simultaneously – as you pay down your mortgage and the home’s market value increases.
+Building home equity is a great way to increase your long-term financial security and wealth.
 Here are some tips to help you build home equity before applying for a home equity loan: